KeHang-Zhu/Awesome-LLM-for-Social-Science/README.md

 We strongly encourage the researchers that want to promote their fantastic work to the LLM social science to make pull request to update their paper's information!

+:satisfied: Please check out the recent paper for LLM-powered Social Science: [Automated Social Science: Language Models as Scientist and Subjects](https://arxiv.org/abs/2404.11794)

+To catch up with the latest research progress, this repository will be actively maintained as well as our released survey paper.

 ---